Skip to Content

 People think that preparing the soil for spring should be done in spring.
 But preparing soil and adding nutrients in the wintertime is far better than doing it in the planting season.
 This means manure to the soil and adds compost.
 You can also add any other nutrients if you want.

-Adding nutrients beforehand is important because it lets the ingredients break down into the soil.
+Adding nutrients beforehand is important because it lets the ingredients break into the soil.

 4. Covering the raised garden beds for winter

-Now you have done every possible thing to enhance the quality of your soil.
-It is time to cover the soil to lose any nutrients and stay healthy.
+Now you have done everything possible to enhance your soil’s quality.
+It is time to cover the soil to lose nutrients and stay healthy.

 You can use many covers to protect the raised beds in winter.
 You can either use something natural, for example, mulch.
 Or get plastic covers.
 The choice is up to you because every item has its separate benefits.